- Due dates and times: for the initial draft and presentations are found here: Senior Honors Thesis

 The Results section of a thesis should contain only a statement and presentation of the results, saving the discussion (i.e. interpretation, conclusions, suggestions for further work) for the Discussion.
 A common mistake is to use the Results section to discuss results as well as to present them, and then - having nothing left to discuss - to use the Discussion section for vague speculation.

 We recommend using Zotero to format citations and references.
 The college offers many workshops in using Zotero for your thesis.
-The format for citing papers in the References section may be that of any major journal in area of Neuroscience in which you are working, but must include:
+The format for citing papers in the References section may be that of any major journal in the area of neuroscience in which you are working, but must include:

 - all authors (no matter how many)